 We believe that science journalism will help make science accountable.

-The World Federation of Science Journalists (WFSJ) is a not-for-profit, non-governmental organization, representing 61 Science journalists’ associations and 10,000 science and technology journalists from Africa, the Americas, the Asia-Pacific, Europe and the Middle East.
-The Federation encourages strong, critical coverage of issues in science and technology, environment, health and medicine, agriculture and related fields.
+The World Federation of Science Journalists (WFSJ) is a not-for-profit, non-governmental organization, representing 63 science journalists’ associations and 10,000 individual science and technology journalists from around the world.
+The WFSJ encourages strong, critical coverage of issues in science and technology, the environment, health and medicine, agriculture, and related fields.
 The WFSJ seeks to:

 - Promote the role of science journalists as key players in civil society and democracy.

-- The WFSJ promotes and defends the free flow of information and open dialogue about scientific research and related issues – essential to good science journalism.
+- The WFSJ promotes and defends the free flow of information and open dialogue about scientific research and related issues, which are essential to good science journalism.

 - The WFSJ provides a forum for its membership, and the wider public, to share advances, achievements, challenges, opportunities, and trends in science journalism internationally.